Norwich snapped up third choice Portsmouth goalkeeper Jamie Ashdown

 on a month-long loan deal on 20th October 2006, making him Peter

 Grant's first signing as manager.
-He will compete with Paul
+He would compete with Paul

 Gallacher and Lee Camp for the number